skyylex/skyylex.github.io/_posts/2018-06-27-metamacros.md

 	@end
 ```

-Basically, here we have a macro that produces class (in Objective-C inteface is a class) body for the provided protocol name.
+Here we have a macro that produces class (in Objective-C interface it is a class) body for the provided protocol name.
 The line `objc_getProtocol(metamacro_stringify(NAME)` is our target.
 As you can see `NAME` is provided as a parameter and used in the declaration of the interface and as a part of the same class name `@implementation`.
-And it is also passed to the `objc_getProtocol()` as a parameter, this function expects `const char *name`, so stringinizing will wrap the expanded `NAME` value in a double quotes.
-If don't do that, the `NAME` value will placed as it is and compiler will use it as an expression (variable or will try to calculate required value).
+And it is also passed to the `objc_getProtocol()` as a parameter, this function expects `const char *name`, so stringinizing will wrap the expanded `NAME` value in double-quotes.
+If we don't do that, the `NAME` value will be placed as it is and the compiler will use it as an expression (variable or will try to calculate required value).

 - https://developer.apple.com/documentation/objectivec/1418870-objc_getprotocol?language=objc